 We work collaboratively with professionals to raise awareness and increase understanding of M.E., including severe M.E.
 If you have severe M.E., we offer a number of different services that you and those supporting you may find useful.

 - We can offer information, support and signposting to services that can help you and/or your carers.
-We are also able to offer individual advocacy, supporting you or your child with M.E. to have your voice heard and access health, care and education you're entitled to.
-Contact our Information, Advocacy and Support Service today.
+We may also able to offer individual advocacy, supporting you or your child with M.E. to have your voice heard and access health, care and education you're entitled to.
+Contact our Information and Support Service today.

 - If you are able to use a device to get online, even if only for a short amount of time, our free, supportive M.E.
 Friends Online forum offers friendship and understanding in a safe space.

 - Emily Collingridge’s book Severe M.E./CFS: a guide to living offers guidance on every aspect of life with severe M.E.
 It’s aimed at families and professionals, and the author herself lived with severe M.E. for many years.
 In her first chapter, Emily says: